 The University of Florida consistently ranks among the best universities in the nation, and for good reasons.
 UF serves nearly 58,000 students each semester across 16 colleges, including the College of Liberal Arts and Science, where you will find the largest interdisciplinary program on campus: the Department of Sociology and Criminology.

 UF’s Department of Sociology and Criminology is a thriving department with over 1,000 undergraduate students.
-Through this best BA in criminology, you can take criminology classes online or on campus, and both tracks lead to careers within the criminal or juvenile systems.
+Through this best bachelor’s in criminology, you can take criminology classes online or on campus, and both tracks lead to careers within the criminal or juvenile justice systems.
 Some graduates begin careers right away and others pursue law school or find an affordable criminal justice master’s program.